FaisalDawod/Happy-Birthday/README.md

-# Happy-Birthday-GreetingCard
+# Happy Birthday Greeting Card

-### _About the application_:
+### Overview
-#### This application is a birthday greeting card.
-It is also an exercise from Google to learn mobile development using Kotlin language.
+This application is a mobile birthday greeting card, developed as part of a mobile development course offered by Google.
+The project provides an opportunity to learn Kotlin language and its application in mobile development.